StrategyJune 4, 2026·11 min read

 When to Retake the GMAT® (And When Not To)

 Not sure whether to retake the GMAT®?
-Here is a framework for weighing a retake against other parts of your MBA application — based on how far you are from the median, what went wrong, and where your time is best spent.
+Here's a framework for weighing a retake against other parts of your MBA application — based on how far you're from the median, what went wrong, and where your time is best spent.

 TGS